 Her current research explores the architecture of surgery; the design of long-term care institutions; the architectural history of medical museums, complementing her ongoing interest in the history of hospitals.

-Howard Bergman MD, FCFP, FRCPC is Chair of the Department of Family Medicine, Professor of Family Medicine, Medicine, and Oncology and the first Dr. Joseph Kaufmann Professor of Geriatric Medicine at McGill University.
+Howard Bergman MD, FCFP, FRCPC is Chair of the Department of Family Medicine, Professor of Family Medicine, Medicine (geriatrics), and Oncology.
+He was the first Dr. Joseph Kaufmann Professor of Geriatric Medicine from 2001-2015.

 From 2009 to 2011, Dr. Bergman served as Vice-President, Scientific Affairs of the Fonds de la recherche en Santé du Québec (FRSQ), Quebec’s health research funding agency.
 From 1993-2009, he was Director of the Division of Geriatric Medicine at McGill University and of the Jewish General Hospital.
 In 2001-2002, he was interim Physician-in-Chief and Chief of the Department of Medicine of the Jewish General Hospital.
 He is an investigator at Solidage: the McGill University/Université de Montréal Research Group on Frailty and Aging as well as at the Bloomfield Centre for Research on Aging at the Lady Davis Institute, Jewish General Hospital.
 He is Adjunct Professor in the Université de Montréal School of Public Health, Invited Professor, Institute for Social and Preventive Medicine at the Université de Lausanne in Switzerland (until 2012).
 He is also adjunct full Professor in the Faculty of Health Sciences, Ben Gurion University of the Negev, Beer-Sheva, Israel where he was appointed to the International Academic Review Committee.